-HeyGen for Business AI video generation for teams | HeyGen
+HeyGen for Business AI Video Generation for Teams | HeyGen

 Commercial usage rights

-Create and publish videos with confidence, with full commercial rights included for business use.
+Create and publish videos confidently, with full commercial rights included for business use.

 Connect to Zapier, HubSpot, Make, n8n, and more.
-Create videos within your existing workflows.
+Video creation within your existing workflows.

 Team management